Michelle Herman: Biography

 Herman received a B.S. from Brooklyn College and an M.F.A. from the Iowa Writers' Workshop, after which she was a James Michener Fellow.
-She has taught since 1988 at the Ohio State University, where she directs both the M.F.A.
+She taught from 1988 until 2022 at the Ohio State University, where she was a founder of both the M.F.A.
 Program in Creative Writing and an interdisciplinary graduate program in the arts.